Spine and MRI education

 Who is SpineClarity for?

 Patients with neck or back symptoms, patients who have just received an MRI report, and family members trying to make sense of one.
-The articles are written in plain language and assume no medical background.
+The articles are written for non-specialists and assume no medical background.

 Will the articles tell me what is wrong with me?